-Once a company gets into financial difficulties and is forced into a formal insolvency event, such as liquidation, a liquidator can look back at the actions of the directors during the lifetime of the company, and especially during the period the company was in financial difficulties.
+Once a company gets into financial difficulties and is forced into a formal insolvency event, such as liquidation, a liquidator can look back at the actions of the directors during the lifetime of the company, especially during the period the company was in financial difficulties.
 They may then take a claim against one or any of the directors personally if they find their behaviour went against any of the many duties of directors to the company and to the creditors of that company.

 Jump to: